priymavani/GIT_TASK/git_task_list_01.md

    Example: Replace `pick` with `squash` for the second and third commits.

 #### **Task 12: Cherry-Picking Commits**
+↦ initialy main branch , we amde secound branch namr new, now commiting some change , after that creating new branch
 1. Create a new branch:
    ```bash
    git checkout -b cherry-pick-example
    ```
+   ↦creating new branch and swithing branch to it.

 2. Cherry-pick a specific commit from another branch:
    ```bash
    git cherry-pick <commit-hash>
    ```

+   ↦ now we want content of one commit from main branch, then use git cherry-pick to store the commited change in branch new.

 #### **Task 13: Tagging Commits**

 1. Tag the current commit:
    ```bash
    git tag -a v1.0 -m "Version 1.0 release"
    ```
+   ↦ here tag is important bookmark which is easily reference sepecific versions.
+   ↦ -a refer to annotated tag (store extra metadata such as author name, release notes, tag-message, and date ) ↦ v1.0 = tage name
+   ↦ -m "----" = message describing the tag

 2. Push the tag to the remote repository:
    ```bash
    git push origin v1.0
    ```
+   ↦ to push the tag to repo

 #### **Task 14: Working with Remote Repositories**

 1. Add a remote repository:
    ```bash
    git remote add origin <repository-url>
    ```
+   ↦ git remote add = to add a new remote repository to your local Git configuration

+   ↦ origin = to refer to the main remote repository.

+   ↦ `<repository-url>` = URL of the remote repository where you want to push your code

 2. Push your changes to the remote repository:
    ```bash
    git push origin main
    ```
+   ↦ git push = to push data to repo.

+   ↦ main = branch name

 #### **Task 15: Forking and Contributing**

 1. Fork a repository on GitHub.
+   ↦ go to the repository you want to fork.

+   ↦ click the "Fork" button at the top right corner of the repository page

+   ↦ the forked repository will be created under your GitHub account.

 2. Clone the fork locally:
    ```bash
    git clone <forked-repo-url>
    ```
+   ↦ ` git clone ` = to create local copy of repo

+   ↦ ` <forked-repo-url> ` = URL of forked repo

 3. Create a new branch, make changes, and push:
    ```bash
    git checkout -b fix-typo